3 Ways That Being Heart-Healthy Helps Your Brain

 Smoking doesn’t just increase your risk of heart attack, stroke and irregular heartbeat, it also thins the brain area that controls memory, speech, language and perception.
 Lower volume in this part of the brain has been associated with mild depressive symptoms.

 See the full article about how heart health and brain health are connected in 7 Ways to Keep Heart and Brain Strong.
-Find out more about how to protect your heart and brain in the Brain-Heart Connection.
+Find out more about how to protect your heart and brain in The Brain-Heart Connection.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.